human-nature-lab/trellis-app/docs/getting-started.md

 separates Trellis from other survey tools is its support for mapping social networks and its ability to integrate them with survey data.

-This guide will walk you through creating a new study, authoring a form, adding you first respondent, and administering a survey.
+This guide will walk you through creating a new study, authoring a form, adding your first respondent, and administering a survey.

 ## Setting up a study